negacy/Project-2-Show-Me-the-Data-Structures/explanation_4.md

 Space complexity
 ------------------
-The space complexity is O(log(n)) beucase the user information is stroed in a binary search tree.
+The space complexity is O(n) beucase the user information is stroed in a binary search tree, which is linearly dependent on the users (input size)